by Kylie Purcell

 • Silver ETFs

-• CFDs (these are complex and high risk assets)
+• Silver CFDs (these are complex and high risk assets)

-There aren't any traditional silver ETFs, but there are two options that allow some ASX investors access to silver prices.
+There aren't many traditional silver ETFs, but there are two options that allow ASX investors access to silver prices.
 The Global X Physical Silver ($ETPMAG) product is an exchange-traded commodity instrument that invests in real silver bullion bars that are securely kept in a London vault.
-Each share entitles the holder to an amount of physical silver bullion held by the custodian JPMorgan Chase Bank, N.A. in London.

 The product tracks the silver price and could give investors a return equivalent to its movements in Australian Dollars after the management fee of 0.49%.
-Annualised returns for the past five years have been 11.69% (as of 31 March 2024).
-It's a different option to the silver minees seen in our list of ASX silver stocks above, instead, it offers closer exposure to the silver price.
+It's a different option to the silver miners usually seen in ASX silver stocks and instead it offers closer exposure to the silver price.

-Australia's in the global top ten silver producers and mining companies from various locations have made the ASX their home.
-The performance of ASX stocks with exposure to silver could depend on many factors.
-The journey of a mine from the exploration stage to eventually reaching production can have many ups and downs over the years.
+Australia is among the global top ten silver producers, and mining companies from various locations have made the ASX their home.
+The performance of ASX stocks with exposure to silver depend on many factors.
+The journey of a mine from the exploration stage to eventually reaching production can have many ups and downs.

 Some more experienced investors like to use the gold-silver ratio as a signal for whether it's time to buy or sell a particular metal.
 It refers to how many ounces of silver are required to buy one ounce of gold.
 The main idea is that a high gold-silver ratio favours buying silver, as it's relatively cheap and it's better to buy gold at a low ratio for the same reason - an attractive gold price.
 The number has varied significantly in recent years and is much more volatile than when they were used as monetary metals.

 The Cannington Project in Queensland is one of the world's top primary silver mines.
-The South32 ($S32) operation produced 12.94m ounces of silver in FY22, alongside some nickel and lead sales.
+The South32 ($S32) operation produced 11.18M ounces of silver in 2023, making it the biggest source of silver output in Australia.
 The Mount Isa Zinc Mine, owned by Glencore and Aeris Resources' ($AIS) Tritton Copper Mine both produce significant amounts of silver as a by-product.

 This does not constitute financial product advice nor a recommendation to invest in the securities listed.
 Past performance is not a reliable indicator of future performance.
 When you invest, your capital is at risk.
 You should consider your own investment objectives, financial situation, particular needs.
 The value of your investments can go down as well as up and you may receive back less than your original investment.
 As always, do your own research and consider seeking appropriate financial advice before investing.